geanhu/cme-movie-analysis-2024/README.md

 # cme-movie-analysis-2024

-This repository contains code used for image analysis in [insert publication info, DOI number].
-For details and usage examples, please consult the above publication [insert Figure number].
+This repository contains code used for image analysis in [Sun et al. 2024, PLOS Biology] (https://doi.org/10.1371/journal.pbio.3002833).
+For details and usage examples, please consult the above publication, specifically Figure 1 and the "Image and data analysis" subsection of the Methods section.

 ## Installation
 1. Users will need a working installation of the Fiji distribution of ImageJ2, installable [here](https://imagej.net/software/fiji/).